Credential Programs

 Information for Credential Students

-• If you are eligible for a Federal Pell Grant, you must be enrolled in a minimum of 6 units of coursework required by the State of California to receive a teaching credential.
+- Pell Grant: If you are eligible for a Federal Pell Grant, you must be enrolled in a minimum of 6 units of coursework required by the State of California to receive a teaching credential.
+Your credential program MUST either be in a blended undergraduate/credential pathway OR a stand-alone credential that does NOT have a blended pathway option.
+Student enrolled in a credential program only which is offered in a blended pathway program are NOT eligible for Credential Pell Grant.
 The Federal Pell Grant is not available for prerequisite courses, courses that are suggested as beneficial, or elective courses.
 Students who choose to take coursework outside of their credential program plan and are enrolled in less than 12 units of Federal Pell eligible coursework, may be required to repay Federal Pell Grant that they previously received.
 Federal Pell Grant is available only for your initial credential.
 If you currently hold a credential and have been awarded a Federal Pell Grant for the academic year, please contact our office immediately.
 Repayment will be required for any student who receives a Federal Pell Grant and currently holds a credential.
 Please see School of Education Credential Programs for a list of required coursework for each credential program.

 Disbursement Timeline